 U.S. Attorney for Idaho Names Election Day Contacts

-BOISE—United States Attorney Wendy J. Olson announced today that Assistant United States Attorneys (AUSAs) George Breitsameter and Nancy Cook will lead the efforts of her Office in connection with the Justice Department’s nationwide Election Day program for the upcoming November 6, 2012 general elections.
-AUSAs Breitsameter and Cook have been appointed to serve as the District Election Officers (DEOs) for the District of Idaho, and in that capacity are responsible for overseeing the district’s handling of complaints of election fraud and voting rights abuses in consultation with Justice Department Headquarters in Washington.
+BOISE—United States Attorney Wendy J. Olson announced today that Assistants United States Attorney (AUSAs) Jack Haycock, Ray Patricco and Nancy Cook will lead the efforts of her Office in connection with the Justice Department’s nationwide Election Day Program for the upcoming November 4, 2014, general elections.
+AUSAs Haycock, Patricco and Cook have been appointed to serve as District Election Officers for the District of Idaho, and in that capacity are responsible for overseeing the District’s handling of complaints of election fraud and voting rights abuses in consultation with Justice Department Headquarters in Washington.

 United States Attorney Olson said, “Every citizen must be able to vote without interference or discrimination and to have that vote counted without it being stolen because of fraud.
 The Department of Justice will act promptly and aggressively to protect the integrity of the election process.”